 Port 80 is the recommended default.
 If this port is in use, port 8080 is recommended.
+If HTTPS was configured in the previous dialog, port 443 is set by default.

 ▶ Note Common applications that may be using port 80 include Skype and Internet Information Services (IIS).
 Either turn off these services, or select a different port, such as 8080.